maxzheng/great-life-guide/README.md

 It can be anything that you like -- that's the beauty of life, but it can be so much more when you push yourself to reach your full potential and everyone works together.

 Just to give an example, I see a future where no one has to do anything for basic needs as robots will provide them and everyone can do anything that they want.
-There will be no crime as there is no need to take when everyone will have everything -- access to everywhere, any information, any material possession.
-Some will party all day and night, but will get bored.
-Eventually, I believe everyone will want to work on creative things that expand the collective wisdom and enjoyment of life.
+Compassion will be at the core of everything, therefore everyone will work together to expand the collective wisdom and capabilities of the human race.
+We will explore the universe until we reach the edge.

 But none of that will happen without an ubiquitous culture that enables them.
 A good culture starts with the right mindset.